MicroFocus/lrc-jk-plugin/README.md

 ## Introduction

+This is the official plugin for [LoadRunner Cloud](https://www.microfocus.com/en-us/products/loadrunner-cloud).
-The plugin lets you run a test in [LoadRunner Cloud](https://admhelp.microfocus.com/lrc/en/Latest/Content/Storm/c_Getting_started.htm) and collect results.
+The plugin lets you run a test in LoadRunner Cloud and collect results.
 It provides a build step **Run test in LoadRunner Cloud** to run tests, and a post-build action **Generate LoadRunner Cloud trending report** to generate trending reports.
 Both steps are also exposed in the pipeline job as `lrcRunTest` and `lrcGenTrendingReport`.